-4. Depth Biasing
+5. Depth Biasing

 A problem that is known by the name of incorrect self-shadowing or shadow acne is caused by undersampling and the imprecision of the depth information stored in the shadow map for each texel.
-On the one side, depth is represented with limited precision using either a fixed or floating-point representation and these imprecisions can lead to wrong results.
-And on the other side, the depth of each reprojected view space fragment is compared to a single depth from the shadow map.
+On the one hand, depth is represented with limited precision using either a fixed or floating-point representation and these imprecisions can lead to wrong results.
+And on the other hand, the depth of each reprojected view space fragment is compared to a single depth from the shadow map.
 This depth is only correct at the original sampling point, but is used for the whole texel area.
-If this texel area is big in view-space, due to undersampling, incorrect shadow test outputs can be the result (see Figure 20).
+If this texel area is big in view-space, due to undersampling, incorrect shadow test outputs can be the result (see Figure 21).

-Figure 20: Left: A polygon is shadowing itself because of insufficient sampling and depth precision in the shadow map.
+Figure 21: Left: A polygon is shadowing itself because of insufficient sampling and depth precision in the shadow map.
 Right: This results in z-fighting.

-The standard solution is a user-defined depth bias, a small increment added to the shadow map depth values to move them further away (see Figure 21, left).
+The standard solution is a user-defined depth bias, a small increment added to the shadow map depth values to move them further away (see Figure 22, left).
 This moves the shadow caster away from the light and can therefore introduce light leaks if the new depth is farther away than the depth of the receiver.
-This is most noticeable for contact shadows (see Figure 21, right).
+This is most noticeable for contact shadows (see Figure 22, right).
 To make one bias setting applicable to a wider range of geometry, most implementations provide a second parameter, which is dependent on the polygon slope (slope-scale biasing).
 Nevertheless, depth biasing is highly scene dependent and in general no automatic solution for an arbitrary scene exists.
 The main benefit of this method is its simplicity and support through hardware.

 A factor that further aggravates the precision issues is the non-linear distribution of depth values introduced by point (spot) lights, PSM, TSM, LispSM and similar reparameterization methods.
 This non-linear distribution of depth values is generated by the perspective transformation that involves a 1/w term, generating a hyperbolic depth value distribution.
-For trapezoidal shadow maps (TSM [MT04]), the authors of the paper recommend omitting the z-coordinate from the perspective transformation, generating linearly distributed depth values.
-Kozlov [Koz04] proposes to use slopescale biasing for PSM in world-space and later transforms the results into post-projective space.
-LispSM has less problems with self-shadowing artifacts and can use normal slopescale biasing.
+To counteract this, Brabec et al. [BAS02a] proposed linearly distributed depth values.
+A similar approach was chosen for trapezoidal shadow maps (TSM [MT04]), where the authors recommend omitting the z-coordinate from the perspective transformation.
+Kozlov [Koz04] proposes to use slope-scale biasing for PSM in world-space and later transforms the results into post-projective space.
+LispSM has less problems with self-shadowing artifacts and can use normal slope-scale biasing.